Megan Hoover, DPT and Lindsay Brin, Exercise Science

 Strength training is very important to increase the tolerance for load on our joints and structure.
 Whether it is chasing your kiddos (or grandkiddos) around the yard, running a marathon, or taking up powerlifting, your body has to be able to effectively manage and control your movement and positions.
 For me, when I strength train, my knees don’t hurt when I run.

 Stability is the body’s ability to control a joint through motion or activity with appropriate speed and quality of movement.
 Your pelvis/hip must stabilize the leg you are standing on to bring the other leg through to walk.
-If your glutes are weak, you cannot control this motion and will use your joints to stabilize — and over time you will reach mechanical failure.
+If your glutes are weak, you cannot control this motion and will use your joints to stabilize.
+Over time you will reach mechanical failure.
 This may show up in the form of low back pain, pelvic pain, knee pain, plantar fasciitis, just to name a few.

 For example, a marathon runner needs to run to build endurance, but if she does not appropriately strengthen the muscles that control side-to-side and rotatory motions (i.e., glutes, adductors, core), she will eventually end up with a repetitive injury.
 For pregnant and postpartum mommas, this stability is extremely important to minimize back pain, diastasis recti, pelvic pain, and other musculoskeletal issues.